651 Safeguarding Nonpublic Financial Information

-Responsible Office: Business and Finance
+Responsible Office: Compliance and Enterprise Risk Management

 This policy is a comprehensive written Information Security Program (Program) as mandated by the Gramm-Leach-Bliley Act (GLBA) Standards for Safeguarding Customer Information Rule.
 The Program includes the components described below, pursuant to which Middle Tennessee State University (MTSU or University) intends to: